sagemath/sagewiki_to_gh-2022-10-10/daysff/lfcn-bsd.md

 == Heights ==

 Tommy implemented heights over function fields using the intersection pairing on the associated elliptic surface.
-See [[attachment:occhipinti-heights-ff.sage|code]]
+See [[attachment:occhipinti-heights-ff.sage|code]] and [[http://trac.sagemath.org/sage_trac/ticket/9095|patch]]